Derrick3524/Twitter-Trend-Discovery/README.md

-# Twitter-Trend-Discovery
+# Twitter Trend Discovery
-This project uses [Apache Storm](https://github.com/apache/storm) to discover interesting patterns and trends from tweets in order to answer following questions.
+This project uses [Apache Storm](https://github.com/apache/storm) to collect and analyse tweets from Twitter API, in order to discover interesting patterns and trends.
+Some questoins to be answered are:

 * What are the (k) top word trends in the Twitter stream?
 * Who are the people posting tweets (Twitter users)?